orchidsoftware/orchid.software/docs/en/hig/philosophy.md

 Therefore, before introducing any new customization, Orchid assesses its necessity in accommodating the needs of diverse user groups.
 This approach helps streamline the design and maintain simplicity, resulting in a more efficient and user-friendly application.

+## Useful

+We strive to meet the real needs of the people visiting our app.
+At the same time we must meet our own needs as app creators.
+Any section in this documentation should prove useful, or it doesn’t belong here.